Stratford-upon-Avon: Geography

 Stratford is 22 mi south-east of Birmingham.
 It is close to the northern edge of the Cotswolds, with Chipping Campden 10 mi to the south.
 Stratford is around 6 mi to the north-east of the borders with both Worcestershire and Gloucestershire.
 Other than those already mentioned, significant towns and villages nearby include Alcester, Wellesbourne, Evesham, Redditch and Henley-in-Arden.

 Stratford is divided by the River Avon, with the majority of the town being on the west side of the river, its riverside location means it is susceptible to flooding, including flash floods.

 Stratford has several suburbs: The town's urban area encompasses the contiguous sub-villages of Alveston, Shottery and Tiddington, which were formerly independent, but now form part of the civil parish of Stratford, other distinct suburbs of the town include Bishopton, Bridge Town, Clopton and Old Town.

 Climate

+Stratford has an oceanic climate, as is usual for the British Isles, with pleasantly warm summers and chilly, damp, overcast winters.
+The nearest MetOffice weather station is located 4 miles (6.4km) away, in Wellesbourne.

+Due to Stratford's lowland position in the River Avon and Severn valleys, the town is slightly warmer and somewhat drier than one would expect for this area of the UK; compared to other parts of the Midlands, it can be considered a microclimate.

-Stratford has a temperate maritime climate, as is usual for the British Isles, meaning extremes of heat and cold are rare.
-Sunshine hours are low to moderate, with an average of 1,379.2 hours of sunshine annually.
+Sunshine hours are low to moderate, with an average of 1,546 hours of sunshine annually.
 Rainfall is spread evenly throughout the year.
-There is an annual average of 622.3 mm, with over 1 mm falling on 114.1 days per year, according to the 1971–2000 observation period.
+There is an annual average of 630.5mm (24.8 inches) of precipitation.

-Stratford's warmest month is July, with an average maximum temperature of 22.2 °C. January is the coldest month, with an average high of 6.9 °C. The average summer maximum temperature is 21.1 °C. The winter average high is 7.4 °C.
+Stratford's warmest month is July, with an average maximum temperature of 22.8°C. January is the coldest month, with an average high of 7.7°C.

-Between 1959 and 2003, the highest recorded temperature was 35.7 °C on 3 August 1990 and the lowest temperature was -21.0 °C on 14 January 1982.